 - Expected Reactions of Children of Different Ages to Divorce

-- The ways You Can Help Your Child After Divorce
+- 15 Ways You Can Help Your Child After Divorce

 According to the research of American Psychological Association, up to 50% of married couples in the U.S. will divorce sooner or later.
 Unfortunately, the divorce rate among re-married couples is even higher.
 Data show that the average length of marriages in the U.S. nowadays is eleven years.
 The only good thing is that more than 90% of all divorces end with an agreement, out of court.